drdrej-glitch/Digital-ad-spend-revenue---regression-analysis/reports/data_cleaning_report.md

 - ROAS dropped (derived from revenue)
 - CPA dropped (derived from conversions and ad_spend)
 - date dropped (replaced by month and quarter)

+## Note on outlier detection timing
+Outlier inspection was performed on the full dataset prior to splitting for exploratory purposes only.
+No rows were removed or transformed based on these statistics.
+In a production pipeline this check would be performed on training data only.